zachpino/digital-media-s18/week5/svg.md

 -----

-Let's leave graphics behind and advance into [interactivity with javascript](js_basics.md)!
+Let's leave graphics behind and practice with some [homework](homework.md).